How to Stop Political Robocall Scams

 Robocalls reminding your (prospective and current) voters and supporters of the key points of your political credo and strategy a few days before election day can swing the odds in your favor.
 Even if elections aren’t on the close horizon, robocalls can be an efficient political tool in times of emergencies such as natural disasters, terrorist attacks, and the like.
 With the help of robocalls, it’s easier to mobilize volunteers on the ground, arrange emergency evacuations or another type of catastrophe relief, and more.

-Breakdown of Legal vs. Illegal Robocalls
+Breakdown of vs. Illegal Robocalls

 Illegal robocalls not only present a painful nuisance to the American consumer, but they can also result in serious financial damage to the scammed person.
 There are only two types of illegal robocalls that are giving the rest a bad name.
-Refer to the table below for more information about which robocalls are legal and which are not.
+Refer to the table below for more information about which robocalls are which are not.

 Type of Robocall